Psychiatric medication: Antipsychotics

 Antipsychotics are drugs used to treat various symptoms of psychosis, such as those caused by psychotic disorders or schizophrenia.
 Atypical antipsychotics are also used as mood stabilizers in the treatment of bipolar disorder, and they can augment the action of antidepressants in major depressive disorder.

-Antipsychotics are sometimes referred to as neuroleptic drugs and some antipsychotics are branded "major tranquilizers".
+Antipsychotics are sometimes referred to as neuroleptic drugs or major tranquilizers.

 There are two categories of antipsychotics: typical antipsychotics and atypical antipsychotics.
 Most antipsychotics are available only by prescription.